BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 ## Extensions

 SpotiFLAC has **no built-in download provider and no default extension source**.
 Every provider — Tidal, Qobuz, Amazon Music, Deezer, or anything else — is supplied entirely by extensions that you find, review, and choose to install yourself.
+Two extension runtimes are supported:

+- **JavaScript** — sharing the same extension format used by [SpotiFLAC Mobile](https://github.com/zarzet/SpotiFLAC-Mobile), executed via a Node.js bridge.
+- **Python** — packaged as `.spotiflac-ext` / `.sflx` files (a ZIP containing a manifest and a Python entry point), loaded directly in-process.

 Extensions are never fetched or installed automatically.
 You must explicitly configure a registry before SpotiFLAC will contact anything: